neuralmagic/deepsparse/examples/classification/README.md

 streamlit run example-application.py
 ```

+To change the base url and port number, use `streamlit run --help` and follow the instructions.

 ### SparseZoo Stubs
 [SparseZoo](http://sparsezoo.neuralmagic.com/) is a constantly growing repository of sparsified (pruned and
 pruned-quantized) models with matching sparsification recipes for neural networks.
 It simplifies and accelerates your time to value in building performant deep learning models with a collection of inference-optimized models and recipes to prototype.